EDUCBA

 Let’s see how the rename column name works in MariaDB as follows.

-The first user must have alter table privileges to rename the column name from the specified table.
+The first user must have altered table privileges to rename the column name from the specified table.

 For the rename column, we use alter table command, by using alter table command we can change the structure of the specified table.
-First, we need to see the structure table that we need to alter by using the command.
-Then we use the above syntax to rename the column name with column definition.
+First, we need to see the structure table we need to alter using the command.
+Then we use the above syntax to rename the column name with the column definition.
 When clauses are used IF EXISTS and IF NOT EXISTS, queries will not show the error message when the condition is triggered for that clause.
-It just shows a warning message and the alter command will move on to the next clause in the statement.
+It offers a warning message, and the alter command will move on to the next clause in the statement.

 The change is used to rename the column from the specified table.
-In this clause, we can also change the data type of column, and in this clause, the data type is mandatory even if we need to keep the existing data type.
-Another most important function of the change clause is that we can place the column in a different position by using the first or after column clause as per our requirement.
+In this clause, we can also change the data type of the column, and in this clause, the data type is mandatory even if we need to keep the existing data type.
+Another essential function of the change clause is placing the column in a different position using the first or after column clause as per our requirement.

-Another way to rename columns is that rename column clause; it is the simplest way to rename column names.
+Another way to rename columns is that rename column clauses; it is the simplest way to rename column names.
 We cannot rename column names that are already present in the table.
-The rename column clause can be used only to rename column names, if we need more functions such as changing the data definition and position of the column at that time we need the change clause instead of rename column clause.
+The rename column clause can be used only to rename column names; if we need more functions, such as changing the data definition and position of the column, we need the change clause instead of the column clause.

 Examples